Naviate for Revit 2022 - Prerequisites

-There are four types of licensing for the Naviate products
+There are three types of licensing for the Naviate products

-Make sure you have both the MSI and CAB files in the same folder, then double-click on the MSI file to start the installation.
-Then follow the on-screen instructions, and note the following:
+Double-click on the MSI file to start the installation.
+Then follow the on-screen instructions.

 The Naviate for Revit installations can be run silently from the command line.
 The command line syntax is as follows: